-We’ll begin with spraying the entire area with a professional grade weed killer or powerful homemade organic weed killer.
-This is the most important process when learning how to remove grass.
-Allow the chemical to set in for up to 10 days before removing any grass, if the weeds aren’t fully dead after 6 or 7 days, respray to make sure everything is killed off.
+To begin, thoroughly spray the entire area with a professional-grade weed killer or a potent homemade organic alternative.
+This step is vital when learning how to remove grass.
+Allow the chemical to penetrate for up to 10 days before proceeding to remove the grass.
+If any weeds remain after 6 or 7 days, respray to ensure complete eradication.

-One downfall with using a skid steer is that you may damage irrigation rotors and heads.
-You might also remove a lot more soil than if you’re using a sod cutter and dumping fees could quickly escalate.
-Another downfall is the grading process and achieving proper slopes become a lot harder and require a great deal of skill is most cases.
-This type of grass removal process can become difficult for inexperienced homeowners.
-For these reasons, we recommend the average homeowner should stick to using a sod cutter.
+One drawback of using a skid steer is the potential damage to irrigation rotors and heads.
+Additionally, it may result in the removal of more soil compared to using a sod cutter, which could incur additional dumping fees.
+Another challenge is the grading process and achieving proper slopes, as it requires skill and expertise.
+For inexperienced homeowners, this type of grass removal process can prove difficult.
+Therefore, we recommend that the average homeowner stick to using a sod cutter.

 For grass removal using a soil cultivator, set the sod cutter blade at a one-inch setting.
 This will ensure that only one inch of base soil is removed, providing a smooth and bare surface.
 Most grass sod installations come with a one-inch base underneath the surface.
 After cutting the desired areas with either machine, it's important to remove the majority of the grass.
 If a soil cultivator or skid steer is used, this step may not be necessary as these machines handle the laborious part of the grass removal process.
 Some prefer to use rakes and shovels to clean the surface, but we find it quicker and easier to use a wide-set pitchfork.